Music content ingestion and publishing

 Formats for every device and network

 MusicStation supports a huge range of audio formats, bit rates, and container structures to maximise device and network support.
-Audio CODEC formats include HE-AAC v1, HE-AAC v2, AAC-LC, MP3, WMA and FLAC.
-Supported bit rates are 24, 48, 64, 192 & 320 kbps and container packaging supports the 3GPP, MP4, OMA, Marlin, ADTS and HMPP formats.
+Audio CODECs include HE-AAC v1, HE-AAC v2, AAC-LC, MP3, WMA and FLAC.
+Supported bit rates are 24, 48, 64, 192 and 320 kbps and container packaging supports the 3GPP, MP4, OMA, Marlin, ADTS and HMPP formats.

 Omnifone treats audio quality with the highest importance - we are known internationally for our talent and expertise.
 As a Dolby Media Generator partner, MusicStation utilises Dolby Pulse, a highly optimised codec that provides the highest audio efficiency and music quality for all manner of devices.
 It is particularly well suited to online and mobile audio environments, ensuring faster download times and reliable media streaming in situations where bandwidth fluctuates.

 No other platform comes close to this breadth of cross-device audio support, flexibility and quality.